emacsmirror/rope-read-mode/README.md

 Type `M-x rope-read-mode` in a buffer to activate rope-read.
 No visible change is to be expected.

-When `rope-read-mode` is on type `M-x rope-read-mode` or press 'q' to quit the mode.
+Type `M-x rope-read-mode` or press 'q' to quit rope-read.

 Isn't this amazing?